 Andy farms near Easton, Minnesota, raising no-till soybeans, strip- and no-till corn, oats, canning crops and hay.
 He first seeded covers in 2014, and in 2016 decided to quit tilling and cover every acre.
 Andy also runs a cover crop business selling seed and doing high-clearance application in standing crops.

-Bailey (they/them) is a young queer farmer motivated by right relationship with land and food ecosystems that work for all who has tended a herd of Kiko and Spanish goats for three years, and has also dabbled in pastured poultry.
+Bailey (they/them) is a young farmer motivated by right relationship with land and food ecosystems that work for all who has tended a herd of Kiko and Spanish goats for three years, and has also dabbled in pastured poultry.
 Bailey is exploring using their goats in a silvopasture system with multiple potential benefits for livestock, habitat and wildlife.